Introduction to population

 - HIC – GNI per capita of $12,376+

 Economic development has a significant influence on many characteristics of a country.
 For example, as a country becomes more developed, its GNI increases, and this has a significant impact on its demographics (population).
 The graph below shows GNI per capita for countries around the world against the crude birth rate.
-By pressing the play button the animation clearly illustrates the drop in crude birth rate as GNI per capita increases.
+Click the image to view the changes over time which clearly illustrate the drop in crude birth rate as GNI per capita increases.